kernelcoinproject/kernelcoin-charity/README.md

 ./kernelcoin-cli createwallet "main"
 ```

-2. Download and run the web wallet binary
+2. Download and run the charity binary

 ```
 cd ~